 Although designed for hunting this is also an excellent general purpose blade.
 The S30V steel takes an excellent edge, almost as good as traditional carbon steel, and it doesn’t need a lot of maintenance.
 The slim point is ideal for precision work and while it’s not as strong as a sheep’s foot form it’s still tough enough for most everyday cutting jobs.

 Security is provided by Benchmade’s trademark Axis Lock.
-This uses an internal sprung bolt which locks into the rear of the blade when it’s opened.
+This uses an internal sprung bolt that locks into the rear of the blade when it’s opened.
 It’s very secure and positive.
-Unlocking is achieved by two studs running in slots cut through the handle, one each side.
+Unlocking is achieved by two studs running in slots cut through the handle, one on each side.

 The Benchmade North Fork is a very neat little knife, perfect for everyday carry; it doesn’t take up much pocket space and it isn’t heavy either.
 The clip makes it easy to secure in a pocket or on your belt – although it doesn’t allow point-down carriage – and if you’re after some extra security the lanyard hole makes it easy to fasten it to yourself.